 Data can be used to make the case for expansion and to inform recommendations around additional services and providers that the state might consider adding.

-Both Illinois, which is on the cusp of submitting a state plan amendment, and Minnesota, which can align its state policy with CMS without an amendment, conducted needs assessments to better understand the delivery of school health services and student health needs.
+Both Illinois, which received CMS approval for its state plan amendment in 2023, and Minnesota, which can align its state policy with CMS without an amendment, conducted needs assessments to better understand the delivery of school health services and student health needs.

 In addition, Colorado conducted a six-week expansion study in eight districts to better understand the financial impact of expanding its school Medicaid program.
 The results were favorable, and Colorado moved forward with a state plan amendment.

 The move to Medicaid managed care presents new challenges and opportunities for school health services, especially around billing and care coordination.
 The healthcare sector and public health systems are expanding their understanding of the social determinants of health and are placing more value on care coordination and chronic disease management.

 States are bringing managed care organizations to the table to discuss the ways in which delivery of school health services can help them engage with otherwise hard-to-reach populations and meet accountability metrics.
 Tennessee developed a manual

 A positive policy environment includes policies that 1) facilitate enrollment of eligible children in Medicaid and the Children’s Health Insurance Program (CHIP); 2) allow school health providers, particularly mental health providers, to bill Medicaid for eligible services; 3) ensure revenue generated from school-based Medicaid programs is reinvested in school health and wellness programs at the local level; and 4) address school climate, staff wellness and other components of a safe and supportive school environment.